lammps/learning/src/file_format.rst

 the particles along the x, y and z axis in that order.
 The particle ID refers to the same ID as in the `Atoms` section.

+This data file is quite simple because our Very First LAMMPS Script had the `atom_style` `atomic`, where each particle only has an ID number and a three-dimensional position and velocity (and periodic image location).
+More detailed simulations will use other `atom_style` commands, such as `atom_style molecular`, which also tracks molecule ID numbers and intramolecular arrangements like bonds, angles, "dihedrals" and "impropers" (which you will learn about later).
-The format and meaning of the number in the `Atoms` and `Velocities` sections will depend on the `atom_style` the code is told to use.
-In most recents versions of LAMMPS, writing a data file with `write_data` will append a comment next to the `Atoms` section name (here `# atomic`).
-This helps human readers to know the meaning of the different number.
-Some formats can include more information like a molecule tag, particles' charges, particles' spins or orientation etc. For the velocities, some `atom_style` can require keeping track of angular momentum, angular velocities etc. You'll find a detailed description of each format in the `read_data section of the manual`_.
+You can see that LAMMPS includes a comment `# atomic` next to the `Atoms` section name (here `# atomic`), and you can find a detailed description of each format in the `read_data section of the manual`_.

 As a first takeaway, remember that `data files` contain detailed information